 We believe our trademarks, copyrights and other intellectual property rights are critical to our success.
 Any unauthorized use of our trademarks and other intellectual property rights could harm our business.
 Historically, China's track record for protection of intellectual property rights has been poor, and infringement of intellectual property rights continues to pose a serious risk of doing business in China.
-Monitoring and preventing unauthorized use is difficult and the measures we take to protect our intellectual property rights may not be adequate.
-We have registered the software copyrights of substantially all of our mobile applications and software copyrights are still enforceable absent registration in China, but registration by itself may not be adequate protection from potential misuse, infringement or other challenges from third parties claiming rights on our intellectual property.
+Monitoring and preventing unauthorized use is difficult and the measures we take to protect our intellectual property rights are still enforceable absent registration in China, but registration by itself may not be adequate protection from potential misuse, infringement or other challenges from third parties claiming rights on our intellectual property.